marmelab/react-admin/docs/Tutorial.md

 ## Adding A Detail View

 So far, the admin only has list pages.
 Besides, the user list doesn't render all columns.
-So we need to add a detail view to see the all the user fields.
+So you need to add a detail view to see all the user fields.
 The `<Resource>` component accepts a `show` component prop to define a detail view.
 Let's use the `<ShowGuesser>` to help bootstrap it:

 ```diff
 // in src/App.tsx